-Officer to plead not guilty to new charge in Andre Hill case
+Officer pleads not guilty to new charge in Andre Hill case

-COLUMBUS, Ohio (AP) - The fired Ohio police officer accused of killing Andre Hill plans to plead not guilty Wednesday to an additional criminal charge.
+COLUMBUS, Ohio (AP) - The fired Ohio police officer accused of killing Andre Hill pleaded not guilty Wednesday to an additional criminal charge on the same day that prosecutors dropped two misdemeanor charges of dereliction of duty.

-Former Columbus police Officer Adam Coy is set to be arraigned after a grand jury on Friday added a criminal charge of reckless homicide against him for the fatal December shooting of Hill, a 47-year-old Black man.

-Coy, who is white, was indicted in February on murder, felonious assault and dereliction of duty charges in the death of Hill.
+Adam Coy, a former Columbus police officer who is white, was indicted in February on murder, felonious assault and dereliction of duty-for failing to turn on his body camera-in the death of Hill, a 47-year-old Black man.
 Columbus officials cited incompetence and “gross neglect of duty” when the officer was fired less than a week after the Dec.
 22 shooting.

-“Our case is strong and we look forward to trying it in court,” Senior Assistant Attorney General Anthony Pierson said in a statement Friday.

-Coy’s attorney, Mark Collins, has said his client will plead not guilty at the arraignment on Wednesday morning.

-“This new charge leads us to believe prosecutors don’t have a lot of faith in the felony murder charge,” Collins said Friday.
+Coy was arraigned Wednesday after a grand jury last week added a criminal charge of reckless homicide against him for the fatal shooting of Hill.
+Coy remains free on bond.

+Coy’s attorneys successfully argued the officer didn’t violate any duty because he was on a non-emergency run that didn’t require the cameras to be activated.
+However, an automatic “look back” feature captured 60 seconds of the shooting without audio.

-Coy, a 19-year veteran of the force, had responded the night of the shooting to a non-emergency call about a vehicle parked on the street.
+Coy, a 19-year veteran of the force, had responded the night of the shooting to a call about a vehicle parked on the street.

 Upon arriving at the home, Coy’s bodycam showed Hill emerging from a garage and holding up a cellphone in his left hand.
 Another officer who arrived at the scene told internal affairs detectives that Coy yelled, “There’s a gun in his hand,” before firing at Hill.